amolmt/blog/README.md

-# Repo for Amol's Website
+# Code for my personal website amolt.me

 This repo contains the code that is being used [here](https://amolt.me)